-This type of email is used to send a questionnaire to subscribers to gather various types of feedback.
-Customer surveys (and knowing exactly what customers value) should fuel your business decisions, so this type of email is always a great idea.
-In the example below, Glossier sends a fun and interesting looking survey email to an existing customer.
+Survey request emails are used to send a questionnaire to subscribers to gather various types of feedback.
+Customer surveys (and knowing exactly what customers value) -should- fuel your business decisions, so this type of email is always a great idea.
+In the survey invitation email sample below, Glossier sends a fun and interesting looking survey email to an existing customer.

 Birthday emails are easily one of the most effective types of marketing emails a business can send.
 In fact, some people love them so much that they’ll intentionally keep an eye out just to see what shows up in their inbox for their birthday.
 With the high level of personalization of birthday emails, the engagement level is all but guaranteed to be higher than an average marketing email.
 In this example email from Best Buy, a user is given a special gift offer to help them celebrate their birthday.

 In case you’re unfamiliar, these emails are automatically sent to a person after they take the step of subscribing to an email newsletter or registering at a company’s website.
 Known to have one of the very highest response rates of any marketing email, a great welcome email is essential for practically anyone in email marketing.
 Here at Barton Interactive, we have created these for Sally Beauty Supply and Synovus Bank, among many others.
 In the example email below, Hulu contacts a new user to provide a warm welcome, communicate value, and assist in completing the setup of their new account.